serrif/website/main/docs/introduction.md

 They can't be used in-game.

  * `/` - Triggers a pop-up menu listing the built-in commands of our Discord guild.
- * `.help` - Provides a list of the [Some Dragon](https://github.com/robingall2910/RobTheBoat) bot's commands via a personal message.
+ * `.help` - Provides a list of the <a class="usa-external-link" href="https://github.com/robingall2910/RobTheBoat">Some Dragon</a> bot's commands via a personal message.
- * `t!help` - Provides a list of the [Tatsumaki](https://www.tatsumaki.xyz/) bot's commands via a personal message.
+ * `t!help` - Provides a list of the <a class="usa-external-link" href="https://www.tatsumaki.xyz/">Tatsumaki</a> bot's commands via a personal message.

 ---